SMRP Login: Collect Patient Healthcare Information (myhdw.moh.gov.my)

 What Is SMRP?

-If a user forgets their password, they can reset it by clicking the “Forgot Password” link on the login page.
-This will prompt the user to enter their registered email address or identification number.
-Once submitted, the user will receive an email or SMS with instructions on how to reset their password.
-It is important to follow these instructions carefully to regain access to the account.
+If a user forgets their password, they can reset it by selecting the “Forgot Password” link on the login page.
+The system will prompt them to enter their registered email address or identification number, after which they will receive an email or SMS with password reset instructions.
+For first-time users, account activation is also required, with instructions typically sent to the registered email during initial registration.

 How to Register for SMRP Access?